ERVOLKT/ERVOLKT.github.io/README.md

 #Interaction
 -Press Ctrl + Alt + drag the Mouse w/ a leftclick to move around the 3D scene

+-Use pinch, rotate, press and tap gestures on mobile devices to move around

 -Control the 2d scene as usual

+-Use

 #To-Do:

--Adapt to reality ... up until now the focus was only on buildings
+-Adapt to reality: include planned lakes / orchards etc. as .OBJ files, instead of only buildings

--Timeline: Switch from one point in time to another during the BUGA concept
+-Timeline function: Switch from one point in time to another during the BUGA concept

 -Supply popover info for planned buildings as well